RoRoche/TheTwelve-FactorMobileApp/README.md

 **11. Be production-ready**

 - Be able to deploy from any machine.
-- Think to embed a verbose crash reporter so that you can be aware of error thrown while using your application.
+- Think to embed a verbose crash reporter, so that you can be aware of errors that occurred while using your application.
 - Deactivate logging.
 - Keep signing elements safe (certificates, keys) for later updates.